The Giant’s Causeway Tour

 Staffa Island caves

-At the dawn of time in Ireland there lived a giant named Finn mac cumail (Finn McCool) he was a massive 54 feet tall and said to have the strength of 500 men.
+At the dawn of time in Ireland there lived an Irish giant Finn Macool (Fionn mac Cumhaill or Finn McCool) he was a massive 54 feet tall and said to have the strength of 500 men.
 He was married to Oonagh and lived happily on the Antrim Coast.

 Across the waters in Scotland lived a giant known as Benandonner who believed he was the strongest giant in the world.
 Benandonner would harass and taunt Finn across the waters and one day he just pissed Finn off so much that Finn picked up a lump of earth and threw it at him.
 The lump missed and fell into the Irish Sea creating what came to be known as the Isle of Man and the hole left by the earth lump became Lough Neagh.

-Finn got sick and tired of all the harassment and decided to build a path to Scotland so he could fight Benandonner once and for all.
+Finn got sick and tired of all the harassment and built the causeway to Scotland so he could fight Benandonner once and for all.
 The Causeway path Finn laid down was joined by the path that Benandonner built from Scotland.
 For weeks the giants toiled building a path to each other.

 Where is the Giant’s Causeway?